U.S. economy collapses in first quarter, but growing again

 Other drags to first-quarter growth included a slow pace of inventory accumulation, a sharp drop in investment in non-residential structures such as gas drilling, and weak government spending on defense.

-Businesses accumulated $45.9 billion (27.03 billion pounds) worth of inventories, a bit less than the $49.0 billion estimated last month and well below the fourth quarter pace.
+Businesses accumulated $45.9 billion worth of inventories, a bit less than the $49.0 billion estimated last month and well below the fourth quarter pace.
 Inventories subtracted 1.70 percentage points from first-quarter growth, but should be a boost to second-quarter growth

 A measure of domestic demand that strips out exports and inventories expanded at a 0.3 percent rate, the weakest pace in three years, rather than 1.6 percent as reported a month ago.